MateeDevs/MateeStarter/ios/README.md

-# Matee iOS DevStack
+# Matee Starter

 ## Dependencies

 - All code dependencies and tools are managed via [Swift Package Manager](https://swift.org/package-manager/)
 - You can use the `scripts/setup.sh` for quick setup of all required tools
-- There is also `scripts/rename.sh` for quick renaming from DevStack to YourProject
+- There is also `scripts/rename.sh` for quick renaming from MateeStarter to YourProject

 ## Kotlin Multiplatform